-In my experience students have little difficulty drawing cumulative frequency graphs from data presented in a grouped data table.
-Sometimes they will plot the cumulative frequency against the middle class value instead of the upper bound but this easily corrected.
+In my experience, students have little difficulty drawing cumulative frequency graphs from data presented in a grouped data table.
+Sometimes they will plot the cumulative frequency against the middle-class value instead of the upper bound, but this is easily corrected.
 However, while students often do well plotting cumulative frequency graphs marks are often lost when asked to interpret them within the context of the data.

-To help students focus on interpreting cumulative frequency graphs within the context of the data I created five problem solving questions where interpreting the graph is a small step in solving a much bigger problem.
-In this blog I would like to share three of the questions with you.
+To help students focus on interpreting cumulative frequency graphs within the context of the data, I created five problem-solving questions where interpreting the graph is a small step in solving a much bigger problem.
+In this blog, I would like to share three questions with you.

 This question challenges students to investigate whether 15% of families browse online for 12 hours of more each week.

-Students use the graph to work out the frequency of families who browsed online for 12 or more hours.
+Students use the graph to determine the frequency of families who browsed online for 12 or more hours.
 This is then written as a fraction of the total sample and converted to a percentage.

 This question can be completed without a calculator because the sample size is 200.

 In this question, students are challenged to link cumulative frequency with sharing an amount to a ratio.

 Of the 120 people who sat a test the ratio of those who failed to those who passed is 3 : 5..